 Pollinators like this bumblebee are essential for reproduction in 80% of all plants and 90% of all flowering plants.
 Without pollinators, most of our plants would disappear and so would the food that supports mammals, amphibians, reptiles and birds which are all kinds of animals.

 Insects feed on plants (phytophagous), decomposing materials (saprophagous), other animals (predators and parasites).
-Assassin bugs and other insect predators provide invaluable pest control.
+Assassin bugs and other insect predators provide effective pest control.
 While, crickets and many other insects quickly decompose dead plants and animals.

 The Earth would rot without insects.

-There is no stone too small and no continent too big for insects to flourish.
+There is no stone too small and no mountain too big for insects to flourish.

 All they need is a chance.